Table of Contents

 The LISTSERV list applicant (the person who submits the application as designated in item 2) who assumes overall responsibility for and ownership of the list.

 Software and anti-virus upgrades being controlled by a server and “pushed” to the desktop.

 Any access to Fredonia's administrative network through a non-Fredonia controlled network, device, or medium.

 A computing device that does not have anti-virus definitions or upgrades implemented automatically.
 The computer user installs all upgrades manually.

-Individuals who make use of SUNY Fredonia computing facilities.
-Most users are students, faculty, and staff members of SUNY Fredonia.
+Individuals who make use of Fredonia computing facilities.
+Most users are students, faculty, and staff members of Fredonia.
 Some users are non-campus personnel authorized by the campus to make use of computing facilities, including volunteers for local non-profit agencies, scholars visiting from other SUNY institutions, and the like.